Refined Cauchy identity for spin Hall-Littlewood symmetric rational functions: Application to ASEP eigenfunctions

 This allows to bring the summations inside the integrals, and apply \Cref{cor:ASEP_summation_formula} (with \Cref{cor:shift_inv}) and \Cref{prop:TW_magic_identity}.
 After simplifications we obtain the desired formula. \end{proof}

 In \cite{TW_ASEP1}, a single-time formula for ASEP (which is essentially \eqref{eq:ASEP_transition_function}) was transformed, in the special case of the step initial data $x_i(0)=i$, $i=1,\ldots,N $, and $N\to+\infty$, to a Fredholm determinantal type formula for the distribution $\mathrm{Prob}(x_m(t)=k)$ of the $m$-th particle for arbitrary $m$.
 This allowed to perform, in \cite{TW_ASEP2}, an asymptotic analysis of this distribution, and obtain the GUE Tracy--Widom fluctuation behavior on the scale $t^{1/3}$.
 The two-time formula of \Cref{thm:ASEP_two_time} is more complicated: it contains a nontrivial Izergin--Korepin type determinant under the integral.
 It is not clear yet how to proceed to asymptotic results from this formula.
-It is worth noting that very recently \cite{dimitrov2020two} asymptotic fluctuations of ASEP at a single time and two space locations were shown to converge to the corresponding two-time distribution of the Airy$_2$ process (a limit expected from Kardar--Parisi--Zhang universality).
+It is worth noting that in determinantal models such as the last-passage percolation, two- (and multi-)time and asymptotic behavior was investigated in, e.g., \cite{johansson2015two}, \cite{JohanssonRahman2019}, and \cite{baik2019multipoint}.
+At the same time in non-determinantal models such as ASEP and the six-vertex model, multitime and multipoint asymptotic analysis is severely limited, cf. \cite{dimitrov2020two}.

 \textsc{L. Petrov, University of Virginia, Department of Mathematics, 141 Cabell Drive, Kerchof Hall, P.O.
 Box 400137, Charlottesville, VA 22904, USA, and Institute for Information Transmission Problems, Bolshoy Karetny per.
 19, Moscow, 127994, Russia}